eficode-academy/docker-katas/labs/3-deletion.md

 Containers are still persisted, even though they are stopped.
 If you want to delete them from your server you need to use the `docker rm` command.
-`docker rm` can take either the `CONTAINER ID` or `NAME` as seen above.
+`docker container rm` can take either the `CONTAINER ID` or `NAME` as seen above.
 Try to remove the `hello-world` container:
 ```
-sofus@Praq-Sof:~/git/docker-exercises$ docker ps -a
+sofus@Praq-Sof:~/git/docker-exercises$ docker container ls -a
 CONTAINER ID        IMAGE                     COMMAND                  CREATED             STATUS                      PORTS                                                          NAMES
 6a9246ff53cb        hello-world               "/hello"                 18 seconds ago      Exited (0) 16 seconds ago                                                                  ecstatic_cray

-sofus@Praq-Sof:~/git/docker-exercises$ docker rm ecstatic_cray
+sofus@Praq-Sof:~/git/docker-exercises$ docker container rm ecstatic_cray
 ecstatic_cray
 ```

-The container is now gone when you execute a `ps -a` command.
+The container is now gone when you execute a `ls -a` command.

 > **Tip:** As with Git, you can use any unique part of the container ID to refer to it.